What Is It Like Skiing With Airpods? Pros and Cons

 White AirPods in white snow aren’t going to be easy to find if you drop one.
 The most important thing to remember is you need to secure your AirPods.

 They can be easy to fall out if they sit too loosely in your ears.
 The AirPods Pro does come in three different sizes.
 So, if you do have the pro version, you could try a different end-cap that fits a little snugger in your ear for ski days.

 A great way to secure the AirPods while you’re skiing is by wearing your helmet and not trying to take them out while you are skiing or riding the lift.
 You could also try wearing a head balaclava or headband to help secure them in your ears.

 Another thing to consider is to manage the settings of your AirPods from your phone rather than using the tap or press features on the AirPods themselves.
 This will also help you from accidentally pulling them out while you are trying to switch between functions of pausing the music.

 Ultimately, skiing with AirPods is something that you should try out and see if you like it.
 Some people very much enjoy listening to music while they are skiing and other people enjoy hearing their skis carve through the snow as they traverse down the mountain.

-The small design and the ability to wear AirPods underneath your helmet is a great advantage of AirPods.
+The small design and the ability to wear AirPods underneath your helmet is a great advantages of AirPods.
 But you should also be aware of the increased risks of losing your sense of hearing while listening to music and be careful to not drop your white AirPods on white snow.

 Alternatives to Airpods